VIRGINIA (“GINGER”) KATZ

 - 2005 Community Leadership Award of the Junior League of Stamford-Norwalk.

-- Prevention Works Award recipient at Drug Enforcement Agency (DEA) Museum in New York City with former NY City, Mayor Guliliani.
+- Prevention Works Award recipient at Federal Drug Enforcement Agency (DEA) Museum in New York City with former NY City, Mayor Guliliani.
 Jointly presented by the Drug Enforcement Agency (DEA) and the U.S. Dept. Substance Abuse and Mental Health Services Administration (SAMHSA) (10/6/04).

 - President's "Daily Points of Light " Award (2/03).